supabase/supabase/web/docs/about.md

 ## Where it is

-All code is hosted at [https://github.com/supabase/realtime](https://github.com/supabase/realtime).
+All code is hosted on our GitHub org: [https://github.com/supabase](https://github.com/supabase)